-Of course, you are not John – your tax bracket is different, your age is different, your expectations of investment returns is also most likely different as well.
-The easy part of solving math problems on excel rather than through paper and pen (as with the case of Primary 6 exams) is that I can use sensitivity tables for the analysis.
+Of course, you are not John -- your tax bracket is different, your age is different, your expectations of investment returns are likely to be different as well.
+The easy part of solving Math problems on Excel rather than through paper and pen (as is with the case of Primary 6 exams) is that we can use sensitivity tables for the analysis.

 John's case (35-year-old, 7% tax bracket, 7% return) is highlighted in yellow above.
 As you can see from the above table, the higher your tax bracket, the more you save through SRS, even though you may be paying more taxes on an absolute basis.
 Just like how a dollar now is worth more than a dollar in the future, a tax dollar saved now is worth more than a tax dollar paid in the future.

 Tax savings can be compounded and grown to pay for higher taxes in the future.

 The age you start contributing to SRS matters as well.

 Do look to see how starting at different ages affect the upside that we can get from SRS.

 However, the same does not apply to investment returns.
 The higher the assumed return on investment, the worse off you are.
 The intuition behind it is very simple -- as the SRS account is a tax deferral scheme, if you are expecting a high investment return, it is better to be taxed now and invest than invest now, grow your wealth significantly and be taxed later.

 Investing in your SRS is ultimately a long-term commitment where your funds are locked in until retirement age.
 There is a trade off in terms of liquidity, and you have to ensure that you do not need the money committed into the SRS account.

 You should look at your medium to long-term large ticket expenses (such as buying a new property or a new car, for example) before you commit to topping up your SRS account.